flexion/ef-cms/docs/entities/entity-validation.md

 - Slow if validating the whole DB
 - You need to remember to run the utility

+## (No) Have schema version numbers on each entity

 # 2. Better Team Awareness
-## Creating Folders for DB entities vs. non DB entities
+## (Yes) Creating Folders for persisted entities vs. non DB entities

-## When an entitiy file is changed send a message to the developer to go check if they need a migration.
+## (No) When an entitiy file is changed send a message to the developer to go check if they need a migration.

+## (No) Require that PRs with changes to entities have documentation that the dev knows they are changing validation rules

 # 3. Reactive Handling of Invalid Entities
-## Logging when an entity is invalid
+## (YES)Logging when an entity is invalid
 Strategy: Continue validating inside of interactor but log when an entity is invalid.
 Look over logs of invalid data to see what entities in the DB are invalid.

 Pros